joshborup/Understanding-Reacts-Context-API/README.md

 ##  The Provider (index.js)

-Any app that is looking to use values from the global state (i.e. the state in `ContextProvider.js`) must have a consumer, the consumer looks for the closest provider in the componenet tree so it is possible to have mulitples providers in a single app.
+Any component that needs to use values from the global state (i.e. `ContextProvider.js`) needs to import the `AppContext` method from the `ContextProvider.js` file.
+Any portion of our app that needs the global state will call `AppContext.Consumer` and then a use a function with the global state passed in as a value, in the instance it gets attached the `context` variable.

-In this example we simply wrap our App component with the ContextProvider and then we access our values using a function with a default context parameter, this context parameter is an object that contains all of the values we pass down as props in our Context Provider

 ```js
 import React from 'react';